Sore throat is often the first sign of an upper respiratory infection (URI).

 Cayenne was introduced into Europe and other parts of the world by Christopher Columbus upon his return from the Americas.
 Columbus named cayenne a ‘pepper’ because of its pungent aroma; however, it is not related to the pepper family.

 Capsicum annum has also been used medicinally for acute colds, catarrh, and sore throat and as a circulatory stimulant.

 In Mexico, cayenne is a traditional herbal remedy for colds, earache and tonsillitis.

 Cayenne works best in low doses, for example in a 100 ml mixture for a sore throat, it is best to use only 6-12 drops of cayenne fluid extract.

 The leaf of this herb has calming and soothing properties.

-It helps dispel mucous in the airways and is used particularly for chest conditions where irritation and inflammation is present such as tracheitis, where there is a dry, hard cough.
+It helps dispel mucus in the airways and is used particularly for chest conditions where irritation and inflammation are present such as tracheitis, where there is a dry, hard cough.